 The new Spanish Data Protection Act adapting the General Data Protection Regulation into the national legislation brought two things: first, an unpleasant surprise in the form of a new art.
-58 bis in the Electoral System Act; and second, a memorable citizen judicial victory.
+58 bis in the Spanish Electoral System Act; and second, a memorable citizen judicial victory.

 Spanish society in general, and a group of lawyers in particular, rose up against what obviously was an unfair rule.

-Various initiatives were undertaken, resulting in the Spanish Constitutional Court declaring the provision null and void.
+As a result, various initiatives were undertaken, resulting in the Spanish Constitutional Court declaring the provision null and void.

 This is the story.